MatthewZMD/.emacs.d/README.md

             (makunbound 'file-name-handler-alist-original)))
 ```

-Garbage Collect when Emacs is out of focus and avoid garbage collection when using minibuffer.
+Additionally, enabling garbage collection when Emacs loses focus and minimizing it during the use of the minibuffer can enhance responsiveness.

 ```emacs-lisp
 (add-hook 'emacs-startup-hook